isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+-**21 October 2021**
+**Presenter**: Will Ju
+**Title**: Introduction to Gitflow
+**Abstract**:
+Having a standard workflow to follow is helpful to manage a complicated project, especially when multiple developers are involved. git flow provides git users with useful commands for following one such workflow.
+In this presentation, I will introduce a standard workflow for git users, provide intuition, give a short demo using basic commands of git flow, and a discussion on other kinds of workflow in the workspace.
+I will also talk about some concepts related to git (add, commit, pull, push, merge, branch, etc.)  Everyone interested in git, is welcome to join.

 - **14  October 2021**
 **Presenter**: Emily Robinson
 **Title**: Can ‘You Draw It’?
 Eye Fitting Straight Lines in the Modern Era